The Space Shuttle Atlantis landed safely at the Kennedy Space Center after completing its mission to the International Space Station.

 News story originally written on May 30, 2000

 It took much longer than NASA had hoped, but the Space Shuttle Atlantis finally made it to the International Space Station (ISS) this past week.
-Delay after delay kept Atlantis grounded and the ISS in need of repairs.
-Scientists are rejoicing after the 10 day mission was completed with a landing at Kennedy Space Center.
+Many delays kept Atlantis grounded and the ISS in need of repairs.
+Scientists are excited after the 10 day mission was completed with a landing at Kennedy Space Center.

 Shop Windows to the Universe Science Store!